Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 This is because lenders want to reassure themselves as much as possible that the company is financially ‘safe’, and focuses on property (the bit that your mortgage lender is interested in), rather than any other business activities on top of that.
 Adding other activities in to the mix might make your company seem like more of a financial risk.

-Renting out a buy-to-let through a company means it’s the limited company which receives the rental income, and therefore the company which pays tax on that income – in the form of Corporation Tax.
+Renting out a house, flat, or other property through a company means it’s the limited company which receives the rental income, and therefore the company which pays tax on that income – in the form of Corporation Tax.
 To take any of that income out of the business for yourself then you’ll normally either pay yourself a salary as an employee of the company, pay yourself dividends, or a tax efficient combination of the two.

 If you own the property personally as a sole trader, then there’s no distinction between you and the business.
-This means you’ll pay income tax on all of the income that the business receives from renting out the property, regardless of whether or not you take any of it for yourself.
+This means you’ll submit Self Assessment tax returns and pay income tax on all of the income that the business receives from renting out the property, regardless of whether or not you take any of it for yourself.

 Property accountancy services